 Be Absolutely Sure With SureTec

-Some methods of negative testing, such as Horner plots, are either unsound scientifically or are prone to misinterpretation.
+Some methods of validating inflow tests, such as Horner plots, are either unsound scientifically or are prone to misinterpretation.
 This problem is eliminated with SureTec.

 SureTec records tests with an unmatched level of precision and consistency.
 And because test results are digitally compared to the required pass-fail criteria, an objective result is produced.